Thank you for visiting the Ubuntu family initiative platform,

 September 2021

-There is Music in every child!
 As the Ubuntu family initiative, we have sponsored the creation of a music class sending five roll up - 61 key pianos to the Better Me Kenya school in Kisumu and have started online piano lessons through the finger technique.

 Photo Courtesy of Better Me